airr-community/ogrdbstats/docs/examples/tigger.rst

 To conduct a V-gene analysis with TIgGER:

-- Use findNovelAlleles to identify novel alleles in a Change-O-formatted data set.
+- Use findNovelAlleles to identify novel alleles.
 Write these to a FASTA file.
 - Use inferGenotype or inferGenotypeBayesian to infer the genotype.
 - Use reassignAlleles to correct allele calls in the data set, based on the inferred genotype